-German military: big budget, little efficiency | DW | 18.03.2022
+German military: Big budget, little efficiency | DW | 18.03.2022

 Despite all this, she contradicted the alarming verdict delivered by Army Inspector Lieutenant General Alfons Mais on his LinkedIn page in late February, when he said that the army he led was "more or less bare."

-That's going a bit far, insisted Högl: "I would say that that was, of course, a very emotional statement," she told reporters on Tuesday 15.
-"General Mais pointed out certain problems, but the Bundeswehr is ready for action… The 'cold start capability of the Bundeswehr needs to be significantly improved, but the Bundeswehr is ready."
+That's going a bit far, insisted Högl: "I would say that that was, of course, a very emotional statement," she told reporters on Tuesday.
+"General Mais pointed out certain problems, but the Bundeswehr is ready for action … The 'cold start' capability of the Bundeswehr needs to be significantly improved, but the Bundeswehr is ready."

 But there is evidence that money alone cannot solve the Bundeswehr's problems.
 On top of well-documented shortfalls with the readiness of tanks and helicopters, the Defense Ministry has been dogged by accusations of inefficiency for years: One former minister, the current EU President Ursula von der Leyen, had to face a parliamentary inquiry in 2019 over what became known as the "consultancy affair," when it emerged that her ministry was, in the words of one witness, "burning so much money it made you dizzy."